desaianand1/LeetLoaf/docs/README.md

 ## 📐 Kitchen Layout

-Once Leet Loaf 🍞 finishes syncing your LeetCode submissions, you will be greeted with a Github repository laid out as shown below, fresh out of the oven ✨!
+Once Leet Loaf 🍞 finishes syncing your LeetCode submissions, you will be served a Github repository, laid out as shown below, fresh out of the oven ✨!

 ```sh
 /